-But, I do have loads of real-life experience with ADHD that will help you avoid unnecessary pain, and save you hundreds of hours of time.
+But, I do have loads of real-life experience with ADHD that will help you avoid unnecessary pain, tackle the good (growth-oriented) pain, and save you hundreds of hours of time.

 If you read this website with the understanding that I don’t hold anything back, you’ll take away lots of value from it.

 ADHD Boss is a long-term vision of mine, and it will be based on truth.
 No exceptions.

 I never thought that I’d be writing content full-time, with a vision for helping millions of people with ADHD.